 As it is with any change in the current process or status quo, there can always be some that resist the changes, often because it takes away a level of control of the process that was once had.
 In this case, in talking to our customers who have implemented DSD ordering, there was an element of this, but once the vendors saw that the orders were truly accurate and that the demand signals were driving the orders, they truly understood the benefits.

-- We had several DSD vendors at our bi-annual User Conference this year and they told our attendees that after the first few speedbumps and push-backs, their driver community had embraced it completely.
+- We had several DSD vendors at our biennial User Conference in 2018 and they told our attendees that after the first few speedbumps and push-backs, their driver community had embraced it completely.

 - Customers who have implemented ordering in DSD categories utilize a common best practice when vendors disagree with the order quantity.
 Since arbitrary order adjustment often causes other problems, they want vendors to trust the orders as they are.
 So, unless there's a blatant error in the Perpetual Inventory (one of the main reasons order quantities are "off"), the order stands.
 In order to verify, and to possibly prove to the store that it needs additional supply, they are given a handheld device to go and check the counts.
 If there is a discrepancy, they do a count update and re-run the order.